 Speaking of energy costs, windows are responsible for up to 30% of the heating and cooling energy use in your home.
 Outdated, windows, doors, and skylights allow heat a quick escape.
 It can't be said enough how much effect the envelope of your home can have on energy efficiency.
-Technology has evolved in windows, doors, and skylights.
+Technology has evolved in windows replacements, doors, and skylights installations.
 Minimizing heat transfer.
 Features like Low-E coatings, dual panes, edge spacers, and stabilizing gases have created a superior product when it comes to energy efficiency.
 Updating windows, doors, and skylights will reduce energy use overall.
 Rebates are also available for updating to more energy-efficient products.

 3. Change Out Your Old Lightbulbs

 With lighting accounting for nearly 15% of a home's electric use, having energy-efficient lighting both inside and outside the home is a quick way to save on energy costs.
 The average household can save up to $225 annually when switching to more energy-efficient lighting.
 When it comes to energy efficiency, LED bulbs are the most effective.
 With replacements for 40W, 60W, 75W, and 100W bulbs, along with other specialty bulbs like recessed bulbs and track lighting, LED makes the switch easy.
 LED technology allows for long-lasting bulbs that require a fraction of the energy of traditional bulbs.
 Since LEDs do not emit much heat they can also contribute to more manageable climate conditions inside the home.
 Without additional heat coming from lighting, it reduces the need for additional cooling in the summer months.
 Many outdoor lighting options are offered in solar, further removing the need for electricity.

 4. Choose Energy-Efficient Materials for Exterior Remodels